Castleview Open Farm (photos by Diarmuid Greene)

 Although they had a good vision of what the Open Farm would entail, there was a huge initial outlay of costs for labour and infrastructure.
 After considerable groundworks and infrastructural development, the animals were now the focus.
 Understanding all the animal requirements was hugely important at this stage.

 We started off with a good selection of Farm animals, play areas and a small cafe.
 Since this initial set-up the farm has continued to expand rapidly with new attractions, facilities and animals constantly being introduced.
-Today the farm is based on 14 acres with looped walkways throughout, boasts over 110 animals over a range of 24 species with several play areas and a bustling cafe and gift shop.
+Today the farm is based on 14 acres with looped walkways throughout, boasts over 100 animals over a range of species with several play areas, a restaurant and gift shop.

 Our Team